veracode/veracode-fix/README.md

   * vkey
     * the Veracode API Secret Key
   * inputFile
     * The results file from a Veracode pipeline scan.
-Please make sure pipeline scan is run wiht `--esd true`
+Please make sure pipeline-scan is run wiht `--esd true`
   * language:
     The language the source code is written in. (will go away at some point in time)
   * fixType